georgelza/GraphDB_Synthentic_Demographic_Generator/README.md

 #1 we previously created a app that creates a synthetic demographic dataset (see Blog).
 We for that blog posted all data into a single target data store.
 Firstly I've modified this version so that each of our data products can go into it's own data store.

-I've also aligned/extended thecypher commands from ./nodes/* to align with the datacreated by our python data generator.
+I've also aligned/extended the cypher commands from ./nodes/* to align with the data created by our python data generator.
 The app will now create a nice "Synthetic Demographic dataset" representing Ireland.

 We can then from here create Kafka sink jobs that will We then have our Cypher commands that can create transactions

 To make sure I don't trip over anyone locally looking, having problems with things like PPI/GDPR/PII, I modelled the data as per Ireland.
 But if you look at the data folder, containing `ie_banks.json` and `ireland.json` you will realise it wont take much to model to your own locale.

-At the moment this version will post data directly into either a **MongoDB**, **PostgreSQL**, **Redis** or **Kafka**.
+At the moment this version will/can post data directly into either a **MongoDB**, **PostgreSQL**, **Redis** or **Kafka**.
 That is intentional, based on personal requirements, but sure it can be extended to cover other db's.
 I also added the ability for each of the data products to be created `adults`, `children` and `families` to go into seperate/different data stores.

+For the Blog where we will create Node4J nodes for the Python app creating data we will use the app to push data onto our Kafka topics, from where we will use Kafka's connect framework to create the desired nodes.

+The app itself is capable of the below however:

 **WHY**: well it allows us to say push the `children` to a **Redis** store, the `adults` to **PostgreSql** and `families` to **Kafka**.
 With this we can then use **Apache Flink CDC** to source the adults from the PostgreSql store and suck it via **Apache Flink**, push it up to **Apache Kafka** and sink it into **Neo4J**.
 While at the same time pull the data thats published on **Apache Kafka** and pull that into **Apache Flink** also, and similar for **Redis**.

-This will now allow us to sink everything into **Apache Paimon** for analytics, and as we have everything in Kafka sink it from there into our **GraphDB**.
+This will now allow us to sink everything into **Apache Fluss** with a lakehouse configuration of **Apache Paimon** defined for additional analytics, and as we have everything in Kafka we can additionally sink it from there into our **GraphDB** datastore.

 Basically, we have options once we bring the power of **Apache Flink's CDC** as a source connector, and **Apache Flink** & **Apache Kafka**'s sink connector frameworks.